la-machine/la-machine/README.md

 --->
 Am following zeri internship.My aim in this internship is to improve my skills on coding and to aquire more knowledge on other programming language, networking and on pentesting...
-Am in the backend and entrepreneur track.
-Https://zeri.team
+Am a full stack developer but am in more of backend.And am also in entrepreneur track.Am open for all projects (business) Https://zeri.team